Q: Are monsters good at math?

 All the tips from ESC194 will be useful here too, so check them out in the Calculus I overview.
 However, we still have one piece of advice specific to ESC195.

-Working with sequences and series is an important tool for engineers, so make sure you practice and understand these topics.
-When analyzing series, there will be many techniques to remember.
+A specific example would be sequence and series techniques.
+When analyzing series, such as the convergence and/or limit of series, there will be many techniques to remember.
 To make it easier, we suggest creating a cheat sheet: list all the techniques (formally called “series convergence tests”) and when to use them.
 Then, as you are doing practice problems, you can reference this cheat sheet.

 Beyond First Year